Variable binding and substitution for (nameless) dummies: De Bruijn monads

 In this section, we recall the standard notions of first-order (resp.\ binding) signatures, and adapt the definition of algebras to our De Bruijn context.
 Let us first briefly recall the former. \begin{defi} A \alert{first-order signature} consists of a set $O$ of \alert{operations}, equipped with an \alert{arity} map $\ar∶ O → ℕ$. \end{defi} \begin{defi} For any first-order signature $S ≔ (O,\ar)$, an \alert{$S$-algebra} is a set $X$, together with, for each operation $o ∈ O$, a map $o_X∶ X^{\ar(o)} → X$. \end{defi}

 Let us now generalise this to binding signatures. \begin{defi} \begin{itemize} \item A \alert{binding signature}~\cite{BindingSignatures} consists of a set $O$ of \alert{operations}, equipped with an \alert{arity} map $\ar∶ O → ℕ^*$.
-Intuitively, the arity of an operation specifies the number of bound variables in each argument. \item The first-order signature $|S|$ associated with a binding signature $S ≔ (O,\ar)$ is $|S| ≔ (O,|\ar|)$, where $|\ar|∶ O → ℕ$ maps any $o ∈ O$ to $|\ar(o)|$. \end{itemize} \end{defi} \begin{exa} The binding signature for $λ$-calculus has two operations $\lam$ and $\app$, of respective arities $(1)$ and $(0,0)$.
-The associated first-order signature has two operations $\lam$ and $\app$, of respective arities $1$ and $2$. \end{exa}
+Intuitively, the arity of an operation specifies the number of bound variables in each argument. \item The first-order signature $|S|$ associated with a binding signature $S ≔ (O,\ar)$ is $|S| ≔ (O,|\ar|)$, where $|\ar|∶ O → ℕ$ maps any $o ∈ O$ to the length $|\ar(o)|$ of $\ar(o)$. \end{itemize} \end{defi} \begin{exa} As we saw in Example~\ref{ex:lamapp}, the binding signature for $λ$-calculus has two operations, abstraction and application, of respective arities $(1)$ and $(0,0)$.
+The associated first-order signature has two operations of respective arities $1$ and $2$. \end{exa}

-Let us now present the notion of De Bruijn $S$-algebra: \begin{defi} For any binding signature $S ≔ (O, \ar)$, a \alert{De Bruijn $S$-algebra} is a De Bruijn monad $(X,s,v)$ equipped with an operation $o_X$ of binding arity $\ar(o)$, for all $o ∈ O$. \end{defi}
+Let us now present the notion of De Bruijn $S$-algebra: \begin{defi} For any binding signature $S ≔ (O, \ar)$, a \alert{De Bruijn $S$-algebra} is a De Bruijn monad $(X,s,v)$ equipped with an operation of binding arity $\ar(o)$, for all $o ∈ O$. \end{defi}

 In order to state our characterisation of the term model, we associate to any binding signature an endofunctor on sets, as follows.